brentos123/Active-Directory-Home-Lab/README_1.md

 ## Phase 12: Verifying the Setup

 1. **Logged in as `CORP\Alice.Support`** on the client for the first time and confirmed the forced password change worked as expected.
-2. **Tested the GPO** by trying to open `control.exe` as that user — it was blocked, confirming the policy applies correctly to standard domain users.
+2. **Tested the GPO** by trying to open `control.exe` as that user, it was blocked, confirming the policy applies correctly to standard domain users.

 ### Verification
 ![Phase verification screenshot](https://github.com/user-attachments/assets/7406912a-e559-4779-8837-5687eed72107)